-Subject Selection Process
+Course Selection Process

-Exploration Weeks 7, Career Exploration Program 8 & 9 Term 1 During Maths classes students were provided with the opportunity to explore future career options.
+Exploration Weeks 7, 8 & 9 Term 1 Career Exploration Program During Maths classes students were provided with the opportunity to explore future career options.
 Using the "My Future" Website, students were guided through resources to enable them to investigate their future pathways.
-Students were also provided a brief overview of what to expect in the Subject Selection process.
+Students were also provided a brief overview of what to expect in the Course Selection process.
 Weeks 9 & 10 Term 2 Transition Program The Careers Development Practitioner, will take all Year 10 students through the Transition Program.
-This will so you the different Term 2 through the Transition Program.
-This will cover the different pathway options to study at Churchlands and provide a better understanding of what is needed to choose subjects that students will be successful at.
+This will cover the different pathway options to study at Churchlands and provide a better understanding of what is needed to choose courses that students will be successful at.
 Learning Areas Information Each Learning Area will be providing information to students about the different courses that are on offer in the different Learning Areas.
-19 June Subject Expo and Parent Information Evening 20 July Learning Areas will be hosting a small expo that will allow parents to speak with teachers about the subjects being offered to Year 11 students.
+19 June 18 July Course Expo and Parent Information Evening Learning Areas will be hosting a small expo that will allow parents to speak with teachers about the courses being offered to Year 11 students.
 During the Information Session, parents will be provided with content that has been covered in the Transition Program.
-20 July Career Expo and Parent Teacher Meetings A number of Universities, Tertiary Institutions and members of Industry will be available during the Career Expo.
-Parents are welcome to discuss student progress and Senior Secondary course choices with classroom teachers during Parent Teacher Meetings.
-Appointments will be made via PTO.
-Decision Making End of Term 2 Semester 1 Reports available Students can use their results and determine which subjects they have met the prerequisites for.
-Monday 10 July Subject Selection Online (SSO) Opens SSO opens for selection of Year 11 courses.
+Career Expo A number of Universities, Tertiary Institutions and members of Industry will be available during the Career Expo.
+This year will be a combined event with Carine SHS and will involve a large number of external providers.
+Decision Making End of Term 2 Wednesday 26 June Semester 1 Reports available Students can use their results and determine which courses they have met the prerequisites for.
+Subject Selection Online (SSO) Opens SSO opens for selection of Year 11 courses.
 Parents and students use SSO to complete their course selections.
-Most families will be able to do this online but individual counselling sessions will also be available during Week 3 from Monday 31 July to Friday 4 August.
+Most families will be able to do this online but individual counselling sessions will also be available during Week 3 from Monday 29 July to Friday 2 August.
 Families will be able to make an appointment through SSO if needed.
-Planning Semester SSO Selections are processed by the school for 2024 Two 2023 Based on student selections, courses will be finalised.
+Planning for 2025 Semester Two 2024 SSO Selections are processed by the school Based on student selections, courses will be finalised.
 The viability of running a course will depend on the number of students selecting it and whole school resourcing.
-This may involve some re-counselling if any selections are not able to be met and cannot be resolved using reserve choices.
+This may involve some recounselling if any selections are not able to be met and cannot be resolved using reserve choices.
 A timetable will be generated.
 The school staff the timetable.
 Courses are finalised with students.